wp-plugins/easy-adsense-lite/readme.txt

 == Change Log ==

+* V8.15: Minor bug fix on search widget and ad suppression while not in loop.
+[Mar 25, 2015]
+* V8.14: Adding error handling for updates.
+[Mar 24, 2015]
 * V8.13: Serious bug fix related to multiple passes of the content filter.
 Introducing a verbosity option.
 [Mar 22, 2015]
 * V8.12: Minor bug fixes, and adding diagnostic comments.
 [Mar 21, 2015]
 * V8.11: Providing a downgrade path to the previous, non-AJAX version of the plugin.
 [Mar 19, 2015]